 Services we can offer within the extended access are:

 - nurse appointments offering dressings, asthma and diabetes reviews, contraception reviews, etc.

 - Health Care Assistant appointments offering ear irrigation, wound care, blood test, etc.

 - phlebotomy: routine blood tests

 Patients who cannot be seen:

-- Patients identified with a potentially life-threatening medical condition which required referral to urgent or emergency care settings
+- patients identified with a potentially life-threatening medical condition which requires referral to urgent or emergency care settings

 How do I change or cancel my appointment?

 To change or cancel your evening or weekend appointment, please call 0330 0130 030.